1959

-From top to bottom, left to right: The Cuban Revolution culminates with Fidel Castro’s forces overthrowing Fulgencio Batista, reshaping Latin American politics; construction of the Ho Chi Minh Trail begins, providing North Vietnam a vital supply line during the Vietnam War and fueling the Laotian Civil War; The Day the Music Died occurs when a plane crash kills Buddy Holly, Ritchie Valens, and J.P.
-"The Big Bopper" Richardson, shocking the music world; Miss Baker, a squirrel monkey, becomes one of the first animals to survive spaceflight, marking a milestone in space exploration; the Kitchen Debate between Richard Nixon and Nikita Khrushchev highlights Cold War tensions; the 1959 Tibetan uprising erupts in Lhasa, leading to the Dalai Lama’s flight into exile; the Léopoldville riots mark violent unrest in the capital of the newly independent Congo; the Malpasset Dam collapse in France kills over 400 and causes massive destruction; and Typhoon Vera devastates Japan, causing widespread flooding and thousands of deaths.
+From top to bottom, left to right: The Cuban Revolution brings Fidel Castro to power after toppling Fulgencio Batista; construction of the Ho Chi Minh Trail begins, later crucial in the Vietnam War; The Day the Music Died plane crash kills Buddy Holly, Ritchie Valens, and J.P.
+"The Big Bopper" Richardson; Miss Baker becomes one of the first animals to survive spaceflight; the Kitchen Debate reflect Cold War tensions between Richard Nixon and Nikita Khrushchev; the 1959 Tibetan uprising forces the 14th Dalai Lama into exile; the Léopoldville riots ignite unrest in the Congo; the Malpasset Dam collapse kills hundreds in France; and Typhoon Vera devastates Japan.